amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/urlPreviewForAsyncChat/README.md

 1. Update the CORS configuration in Lambda to refer to your new website.
 In Lambda, go to the initiateChatLambda function and update the `Access-Control-Allow-Origin` field in the success and failure responses to be your website's URL.

 2. In your website's html code, import 'amazon-connect-chat-interface.js'.
 This file was copied into your S3 bucket that hosts the website created by this CloudFormation template.
+If you want to modify the code in the interface.js file, you can refer to [this repo](https://github.com/amazon-connect/amazon-connect-chat-interface) to see its source.

     ```html
     <script src="amazon-connect-chat-interface.js"></script>